 Historically, our principal uses of cash have included operating expenses (particularly selling expenses) and working capital (principally inventory purchases), as well as capital expenditures, stock repurchases, dividends, debt repayment and the development of operations in new markets.
-We have at times incurred long-term debt, or drawn on our revolving line of credit, to fund strategic transactions and stock repurchases.
+We have at times incurred long-term debt to fund strategic transactions and stock repurchases.
 We typically generate positive cash flow from operations due to favorable margins and have generally relied on cash from operations to fund operating activities.
-In the first half of 2018, we generated \$51.9 million in cash from operations compared to generating \$84.0 million in cash from operations during the prior-year period.
-This decrease in cash flow from operations reflects (1) the payment of significant accruals as of the end of 2017, particularly commissions based on the initial LumiSpa offerings in the fourth quarter of 2017 and taxes; and (2) payments to build up inventory for our increased sales, including of LumiSpa, in 2018.

-As of June 30, 2018, working capital was \$368.0 million, compared to \$330.4 million as of December 31, 2017.
-Cash and cash equivalents, including current investments, as of June 30, 2018 and December 31, 2017 were \$410.2 million and \$438.2 million, respectively.
+In the first nine months of 2018, we generated \$113.9 million in cash from operations compared to generating \$155.8 million in cash from operations during the prior-year period.
+This decrease in cash flow from operations primarily reflects (1) the payment of significant accruals as of the end of 2017, particularly commissions based on the initial LumiSpa offerings in the fourth quarter of 2017 and taxes; and (2) payments to build up inventory for our increased sales, including of LumiSpa, in 2018.
+Cash and cash equivalents, including current investments, as of September 30, 2018 and December 31, 2017 were \$401.5 million and \$438.2 million, respectively.